Infatuated with the Tudors since reading about Elizabeth I in second grade. She also finds dysfunctional dynasties fascinating.

 Owain Tudor: Kind of a Schmuck

 Owain Tudur (or Tudors, Anglicized) was born in 1392 in Wales.
-He came from a family of influential nobles that lost most of their land by fighting English repression during Glyndŵr Rising.
+He came from a family of influential nobles that lost most of their land by fighting English repression during the Glyndŵr Rising.
 As a young man, he moved to London to serve as a page in King Henry V's court.
 In 1422, King Henry V died and his wife was widowed.

 At court, rumor had it that Owain was dancing one night and became so drunk that he stumbled into Queen Catherine's lap.
 They became lovers and secretly married around 1429.
 Their union of royalty and a commoner was frowned upon, so they moved away from court.
 They had three sons: Edward, Jasper and Edmund; the latter would be the father of Henry Tudor.
 Most didn't know about Owain and Catherine's marriage until she died in 1437.

 When the War of the Roses broke out in 1455, Owain Tudor fought on the Lancasterian side.
 At the Battle of Mortimer's Cross in 1461, Owain Tudor was captured and executed.
-Before he was beheaded, he reportedly joked: "The head that shall lie on the stock was won't to lie on Queen Katherine's lap".
+Before he was beheaded, he reportedly joked: "The head that shall lie on the stock was won't to lie on Queen Catherine's lap".

 A Spotty Claim At Best

 In 1455, Edmund Tudor married Margaret Beaufort, then went off to fight in the War of the Roses.
 He died of the plague while she was seven months pregnant, leaving her to take care of their only child.
 She was thirteen years old.